camilamaia/factory-boy-best-practices/README.md

     * SubFactory: builds/creates the SubFactory during the process of creation of the main factory
     * RelatedFactory: builds/creates the RelatedFactory after creating the main factory

-1. Fixtures should be used only to wrap factories

 1. Use fixtures to wrap factories to avoid duplication

 1. Avoid sharing factories or fixtures among different files